Drusilla: Someone's come to change it all. Someone new.

 - Promise Me You Won't X: Buffy calling to Willow to come out and show off her new costume.
 Willow reluctantly obeys ("Promise me you won't laugh?"): her hair is up, and she's wearing makeup, a black leather skirt, and a midriff-baring brown top.
 Va Va Voom.

 - Reset Button: Averted.
-Xander gains the knowledge and skills of an experienced soldier after Ethan's spell.
+Xander gains the knowledge and skills of an experienced soldier after Ethan's spell — for a while, anyway.
 This is handy in later episodes.

 - Reveal Shot: We open on a pumpkin stand.
 The camera pans down to reveal a sign informing us that Halloween is two days away, and a jack-o'-lantern. —Hey, where's the Batman Cold Open?
 Aha, here it comes.
 Buffy comes flying into the frame and lands on her derrière, smashing the jack-o'-lantern.